papicella/cli-snyk-getting-started/README.md

   New: Share your test results in the Snyk Web UI with the option --report
 ```

-### Sendf a report of an IaC scan of a terraform template to Snyk App UI
+### Send a report of an IaC scan of a terraform template to Snyk App UI

 - Run a command as follows "snyk iac test ./terraform/main.tf --report --org=getting-started-cli"